-Taghyeer is an organization in Jordan that helps children learn to love reading.
-Founder Rana Dajani says she was inspired to start reading aloud to children weekly in her own neighborhood after noting that there was no real culture of reading among her children or their friends.
-One by one, Rana began to train other women to do the same, and before long they formed the organization Taghyeer—a community-based intervention take off beyond their wildest dreams.
+The idea came from Founder Rana Dajani who started reading aloud to children weekly in her own neighborhood after noting that there was no real culture of reading among her children or their friends.
+One by one, Rana began to train other women to do the same, and before long, they formed the organization Taghyeer—a community-based intervention that steadily trains volunteers.

 When the Syrian war broke out, and refugees began to stream into Jordan seeking safety in camps along the border, Rana and her team began training reading volunteers in the Zaatari camp—recognizing the trauma these families had endured and the limited formal schooling opportunities available in camps.

 But with millions of refugees flooding out of Syria (Zaatari’s camp is now considered the second largest city in Jordan), and even more across the Arab world, their model needed a redesign.
 Taghyeer responded to Amplify’s Refugee Education Challenge, proposing a set of tools to help refugee women and men build a network of informal learning hubs around the camps to spark a love of reading among displaced children.

 Half of the 50 million displaced people worldwide are children, and research shows that the traumatic experiences of many refugees can affect their health in wide-ranging ways that last a lifetime, including social anxiety, depression, addiction, cardiovascular disease and more.
 In a study by neuroscientists at Brown University, We Love Reading’s intervention was shown to positively impact children’s cognitive function and ability to regulate their emotions and mental health, particularly relating to anxiety and anger management.